JavaScythe/foc/README.md

 Additionally, controlling ODrive native protocol from simhub's custom serial is impossible, since computing dynamic CRC and sequence number is not possible in SimHub command editor.

 The solution here is to have Simhub (supported) output data to UDP, receieve that in script to then communicate to ODrive via native usb protocol (binary over serial).

+In order to make full use of this hardware, road rumble (or other frequency effects) can also be implemented.
+In SimHub, the UDP output will be configured for N+2 axis, Torque right, Torque left, effect*n.

+Then, mimicing simhub's own bassshaker driver method, frequency for each effect is determined by its amplitude.
+The script does this calculation per frame and drives the motor at this frequency and amplitude.

+#### E-stop
+Such a vivacious design requires a safety feature.
+A button to pull nRST on the Odrive will stop the motor torque and restart the driver.